Wildsong/docker-proxy/README.md

 * Customize .env
 * Launch it

-I still find I can't get the damn swarm version to work, so at the moment this is wrong.
 ````
 docker stack deploy -c docker-compose.yml proxy
 ````
 If it says it created a network called proxy_default you did something wrong.

-JUST DO THIS

-    docker-compose up

-and fix the swarm version some day.